 Pumpkin Pie: pumpkin is packed with fiber and nutrients and can be combined into many festive dishes due to its thick and creamy texture.
 When picking out a pie, opt for a version that does not include corn syrup or hydrogenated oils to ensure you are getting access to great nutrition without detrimental ingredients.

 Pomegranate: another superfood for the holidays, include pomegranate seeds in a salad or 100% pomegranate juice in a spritzer to maximize antioxidants rather than indulging in other types of beverages.
 Pomegranate seeds are a perfect addition to any holiday salad or dessert as a beautiful garnish.
 Quick fact: pomegranate seeds are actually called “Arils.”

 Tangerines: the ideal quick snack, tangerines are symbols of the winter holidays.
 Fiber, vitamin C, and folate abound in these portable citrus fruits.
 At a party, offer these festive fruits in a beautiful bowl as an alternative sweet treat to other rich, high calorie desserts.
 Tangerines also make the perfect snack at work if you are trying to avoid the candy bowl!

-Brussels sprouts: A famous holiday cruciferous veggie powerhouse, Brussels sprouts offer a nutritional punch hard to compare with.
-Cancer fighting glucosinolate compounds pair with a high fiber content, tons of vitamin K and Vitamin C. Be sure to enjoy these hearty vegetables simply roasted or shredded rather than swimming in rich sauces or thick dressings for a lower calorie side-dish.
+Brussels Sprouts: A famous holiday cruciferous veggie powerhouse, Brussels sprouts offer a nutritional punch.
+Cancer fighting glucosinolate compounds pair with a high fiber content, tons of vitamin K and Vitamin C. Be sure to enjoy these hearty vegetables simply roasted or shredded rather than swimming in rich sauces or thick dressings for a lower calorie side dish.

 NAUGHTY Holiday Foods